 In this hands-on interview, we get to the bottom of Molly’s astonishing right hand facility, including her approach to flat pick rudiments and roll patterns, gymnastic bass/chord rhythm techniques, and her very cool banjo-inspired clawhammer fingerstyle technique.
 We talk about fretboard visualization, songwriting techniques, and the additional polishing of all of these during her time at the Berklee College of Music.

-The interview includes 42 tablature examples filmed in high frame rate, slow-motion video, with complete transcriptions of Girl in My Shoes, Save This Heart, and Molly’s blazing cover of the Townes Van Zandt classic White Freightlinger Blues.
+The interview includes 42 tablature examples filmed in high frame rate, slow-motion video, with complete transcriptions of Girl in My Shoes, Save This Heart, and Molly’s blazing cover of the Townes Van Zandt classic White Freightliner Blues.

 There are two great ways to watch: